cheapjack/LabFromAChip/README.md

 Making this technology involves dust free environments, vacuum systems and expensive photolithography to get it done 'right'.
 But this usually does not stop the DIY 'maker' impulse.
 Even [Scanning Tunneling Microscopes (STM)](http://dberard.com/home-buit-stm) have gone DIY.
 There is alot of open source work going on in the microfluidic community, not necessarily DIY, but I'm exploring how makerspaces can engage with it.

-Im experimenting with DIY microfluidics I hope to
+In experimenting with DIY microfluidics I hope to

 * Teach what microfluidics really are away from the master hyperbolic sales talk of Lab on A Chip.
 * Explore 'agency' and the power relations and subjectivities so other actors can explore the field